henrisaksi/saksi.fi/README.md

 [saksi.fi](https://saksi.fi)

+Want to use this as template?
+Check out the template repository: [henrisaksi/sveltekit-template](https://github.com/henrisaksi/sveltekit-template)

 My personal website is a containerized SvelteKit web application designed to run on Google Cloud Run.
 It utilizes a modern tech stack and a robust GitOps-style deployment pipeline managed by Google Cloud Build and Cloud Deploy.
 Infrastructure is provisioned using Terraform.

 ## 🚀 Technologies